 Create a Gift Box with Recycled Pennies

 Now it’s time for some INSPIRATION!
-Below are more upcycled and recycled projects created by some of my craftiest designer friends who are participating in the Creative Crafts – RECYCLED Edition.
-Scroll down to see all the goodness AND stop back by each day this week for all the super cool projects!
+Below are more upcycled and recycled projects created by some of my craftiest designer friends.
+We are participating in the Creative Crafts – RECYCLED Edition.
+Scroll down to see all the goodness.
+Stop back by each day this week for all the super cool projects!

 First up is our host Laura with a Recycled Burlap Bag Friendship Bouquet